-- 1. Whenever a time limitation is referenced in this Section, it shall refer to calendar days unless specifically stated otherwise. - 2.
-Class I approval does not require a preliminary binding site plan and goes directly to the building permit process.
+- permit(s) require any changes to the approved plans, the applicant shall have to get the plans re-approved through the site engineering plan approval process.
+No construction shall be allowed to commence until all permits have been obtained, and no preconstruction meeting shall occur prior to all necessary permits being obtained. - j.
+Complete landscape plan and materials list pursuant to article 37, LDC, as same may be amended from time to time. - k.
+School Impact Analysis and subsequent School Concurrency Reservation Letter (residential projects) - D. Preliminary binding site plan processes. - 1.
+Whenever a time limitation is referenced in this section, it shall refer to calendar days unless specifically stated otherwise. - Class I approval does not require a preliminary binding site plan and goes directly to the building permit process.
 Any applicant for a Class I site plan, which plan does not otherwise qualify as a Class II, III or IV, can request a pre-application meeting prior to applying directly for a building permit. - 3.
 Class II preliminary binding site plans. - a.
-A pre-application conference between the developer and the County shall be held to discuss basic site development requirements, site features and the proposed development.
+A pre-application conference between the developer and the county shall be held to discuss basic site development requirements, site features and the proposed development.
 A concept plan drawn to scale shall be submitted to the DRC.
-This plan should contain at a minimum: proposed buildings and major outdoor use areas, parking and vehicular circulation, access points, wetlands, location of open spaces, and stormwater management areas.
-This pre-application meeting may be waived at the discretion of the DRC Chair. - b.
-Within 120 days following the pre-application meeting or waiver, the Applicant must submit 20 sets of plans meeting the applicable criteria of subsection C, above, a certificate of concurrency for the property and the fee as established by resolution of the County Commission. - c.
-Within 18 days of the receipt of a complete set of plans, the Planning and Zoning Board will consider the preliminary binding site plan at a regular or special meeting.
-The Planning and Zoning Board will take into consideration the presentation of the Applicant, comments from DRC members and public comments.
-After evaluation of the application, the Planning and Zoning Board (PZB) will provide comments and inputs to the Applicant and DRC.
-The PZB must base their comments on the standards of the Land Development Code and standards for review of subsection (f), below.
+This plan should contain at a minimum; proposed buildings and major outdoor use areas, parking and vehicular circulation, dimensions for parking, driving aisles and driveways, access points, wetlands, location of open spaces, landscape and uncomplimentary use buffers and stormwater management areas.
+This preapplication meeting may be waived at the discretion of the DRC chair. - b.
+Within one hundred twenty (120) days following the pre-application meeting or waiver, the applicant must submit twenty (20) sets of plans meeting the applicable criteria of subsection C., above, a certificate of concurrency for the property and the fee as established by resolution of the county commission.
+The DRC will have up to fourteen (14) days to review this first submittal and return comments to the applicant. - c.
+If requested by the Planning Director or the applicant, tThe planning and zoning board will consider the preliminary binding site plan at the next regular or special meeting, providing that the county is in receipt of a complete set of plans at least fourteen (14) calendar days before the scheduled date of the planning and zoning board meeting.
+The planning and zoning board will take into consideration the presentation of the applicant, comments from DRC members and public comments.
+After evaluation of the application, the planning and zoning board (PZB) will provide comments and inputs to the applicant and DRC.
+The PZB must base their comments on the standards of the land development code and standards for review of subsection fd., below.
+The applicant will have up to forty-five (45) days from receipt of the DRC comments to resubmit plans.
+The resubmittal will also include a written reiteration of the original comment followed by a response.
+The DRC will conduct its re-review within seven (7) days of the receipt of revised plans.
+The re-review shall be based upon satisfaction of initial comments.
+Additional DRC comments will be forthcoming if the resubmittal employs design changes that to do not comply with the county code.